ghoomfrog/silili/README.md

 - *s* — bowl
 - *l* — drop

-The second sound determines the shape of the lillie's mouth:
+If the group has a consonant, the vowel determines the shape of the lillie's mouth:

 - *a* — grin
 - *i* — smile
 - *u* — circle

-If the group is just a vowel, the lillie should have no mouth.
+If the group doesn't have a consonant, the lillie should have no mouth.

 The way a group is expressed, determines the shape of the lillie's eyes: